 Tarantool keeps all the data in random-access memory (RAM).
-Solutions of this class are fast, but they often demonstrate a lack of data integrity.
-Tarantool solves all these problems.
-Install Tarantool to prove its speed, flexibility, and reliability!Download
+Solutions of this class are fast, but they often lack data persistence.
+Tarantool helps overcome these problems.
+Try Tarantool to see how fast, flexible, and scalable it is.Download

-Such solutions are very fast because they work in RAM.
-You avoid the overhead of caching and uploading.
-Moreover, the memory-resident approach reduces TCO because the database utilizes the processor more efficiently, and you need a smaller number of servers.
-There are four main cases where an in-memory database is a good fit for developing an application.
+In-memory solutions are very fast because they work in RAM.
+This helps you avoid overhead associated with caching and uploading.
+Plus, the memory-resident approach reduces TCO—the database utilizes the processor more efficiently, so you need fewer servers.
+There are four main cases where an in-memory database is a good fit for application development:

-OLTP with the highest possible throughput for many simple requests
+OLTP with the highest possible throughput for large numbers of simple requests

 Speeding up a slow application or a database by using a caching proxy